Sachin-20-s/talent-flow/README.md

 TalentFlow is a React-based application that enables HR teams to post jobs, review candidates, and manage assessments for specific roles all in a frontend-only environment with local persistence and a simulated API.

+### Issues due SPA(Single page rendering) website on Render
+#### Some deep links may not persist state perfectly after full reload

+## To check detailed view of jobs and assessments click on applicants -> click on any applicant name -> now click on any job titles present -> detailed view of job -> view assessments from the same page

 ## Login : <img width="640" height="576" alt="image" src="https://github.com/user-attachments/assets/5edd34d0-607b-4f84-b381-f11f80070b46" />
 ### Username :: Sachin_HR (Mind the case)
 ### Password :: Sachin@123 (Mind the case)